w3c/wot/planning/ThingDescription/td-next-work-items/new-features.md

-# Feature Aiming Work Items
+# TD.Next Feature Aiming Work Items

 For new features (keywords or behavior), a use case (or user story) should exist in the first place.
 While the refactoring topics are being worked on, new features should not be incorporated into the specification.
 Instead, the TF will analyze current solutions, gather existing use cases and discussions, and write the requirements to shape the feature.
 These are contained in this folder with the `analysis-` prefix.

-## Timeseries / Historical Data
+## Historical Data

+Also known as timeseries.

 Please refer to [Analysis Document](./../analysis-historical-data-work-item.md)